apache/atlas/docs/src/documents/Migration/Migration-0.8-to-1.0.md

 # Migrating data from Apache Atlas 0.8 to Apache Atlas 1.0

-Apache Atlas 1.0 uses !JanusGraph graph database to store its type and entity details.
+Apache Atlas 1.0 uses JanusGraph graph database to store its type and entity details.
 Prior versions of Apache Atlas use Titan 0.5.4 graph database.
 The two databases use different formats for storage.
-For deployments upgrading from earlier version Apache Atlas, the data in Titan 0.5.4 graph database should be migrated to !JanusGraph graph database.
+For deployments upgrading from earlier version Apache Atlas, the data in Titan 0.5.4 graph database should be migrated to JanusGraph graph database.

 In addition to the change to the graph database, Apache Atlas 1.0 introduces few optimizations that require different internal representation compared to previous versions.
 Migration steps detailed below will transform data to be compliant with